Restricted and Endowed Scholarships

 The generosity of our donors enables the Caruso School of Law to award annual restricted and endowed scholarships.
 Each year, a number of currently enrolled Caruso School of Law students are selected for these scholarships based on financial need, academic merit, and personal achievement.

-These scholarships are available to currently enrolled Caruso School of Law JD students only.
-Application period is October of each academic year.
+These scholarships are available to currently enrolled Caruso School of Law JD students

 The following scholarships require special applications.
 These should be completed instead of the general form: